Sydney-Informatics-Hub/Dig3D/README.md

 # Machine Learning for Mapping Soil Constraints in 3D: GRDC Pilot App

-This software is build as a GRDC pilot app for machine learning to transform sparse soil measurements and surface measurements into 3D cube prediction of soil properties and their uncertainties.
-One of the key features is the probabilistic 3D modeling (cubing), which is data-driven approach and performed via Gaussian Process Priors with a spatial 3D kernel and multiple mean functions to take into account a diverse range of additional covariates (e.g., from satellite data, surface or climate measurements).
-The app is build with Python (see [Mlsoil](https://github.com/Sydney-Informatics-Hub/MLsoil_GRDCapp)) and includes multiple options via a graphical user interface (GUI) or as a settings file.
+This is a GRDC pilot App for machine learning to transform sparse soil measurements and surface measurements into 3D cube prediction of soil properties and their uncertainties.
+One of the key features is the probabilistic 3D modeling (cubing), which is data-driven approach and performed via Gaussian Process Priors with a spatial 3D kernel plus multiple mean functions to take into account a diverse range of additional covariates (e.g., from satellite data, surface or climate measurements).
+The App is build with Python (see [Mlsoil](https://github.com/Sydney-Informatics-Hub/MLsoil_GRDCapp)) and includes multiple options via a graphical user interface (GUI) or as a settings file.
 The four main functionalities are:
 - Feature importance calculation
 - Model evaluation and ranking
 - Soil predictions in 3D including prediction uncertainties
 - Available water capacity predictions based on soil constraints

 <!--For more model details and theoretical background, please see `docs/description_paper/paper.pdf`.-->

+Author: Sebastian Haan (Sydney Informatics Hub at The University of Sydney)

 ### Example I/O